 Where to plant periwinkles

 Periwinkles are bombproof plants that tolerate shade or light-shade in a variety of soils including acid and alkaline.
 Vincas also make good container plants - particularly the small-leaved Vinca minor forms.
-Vincas will always travel towards better light though.

-When periwinkles flower
+When do periwinkles flower?

 When to cut periwinkles back